Academic imperialism

-Academic imperialism is a form of imperialism where there is an unequal relation between academics, where one group dominates and the other is dominated or ignored.
+Academic imperialism is an unequal relationship between groups or disciplines of academic study, such that one dominates others, consuming them or leaving them ignored.
 Early theories of academic imperialism date to the 1960s.

 Definitions

 Academic imperialism has been defined either in the context of certain disciplines or subdisciplines as oppressing others or (more often) as part of political imperialism that has resulted in inequality between academia in the First World (the West) and Third World.

 Within disciplines

 In the intradisciplinary context, an example of imperialistic behavior was the dismissive attitude of the 1920s-1930s adherents of behavioral psychology in the United States towards non-behavioral psychologists.

 Internationally

 In the international context, academic imperialism began in the colonial period when the colonial powers designed and implemented a system of academia in their colonial territories.
 C. K. Raju claims academic imperialism emerged thanks to racism among native colonial elites.
 Academic imperialism is blamed for "tutelage, conformity, secondary role of dominated intellectuals and scholars, rationalization of the civilizing mission, and the inferior talent of scholars from the home country specializing in studies of the colony."
 In the modern postcolonial era, academic imperialism has transformed itself into a more indirect form of control, based on Western monopoly on the flow of information in the world of academia.
 Syed Farid Alatas calls this "academic neo-colonialism".